gearglow/Elysiad/chapters/101 - Year 1 Ch1 - Yer A Wizard, Harry!.md

 ## Year 1 - Ch.
 1 - "Yer A Wizard, Harry!"
-It was a dark and stormy night.
-The air was cold and wet.
+It was a dark and stormy night, because of course it was.
 You didn't have to be a seer to feel that something big was coming.
 Of course, Harry had no idea yet just *how* big.

-He'd been laying on the ground huddled under a poor excuse for a blanket, staring at the glowing hands of Dudley's watch; at midnight, it would be his eleventh birthday.
+He'd been laying on the ground huddled under a poor excuse for a blanket, lamenting the cold and wet, staring at the glowing hands of Dudley's watch; at midnight, it would be his eleventh birthday.
 And as the hands moved together, striking 12, the storm peaked with a roar and the door shuddered under a ferocious knocking, before falling clean off its hinges.

 A disconcertingly large and wild-looking man was silhouetted in a flash of lightning as he stepped through the doorway.
 Dudley, on the sofa, had jerked awake as Aunt Petunia and Uncle Vernon hurried into the room.
 The giant man stooped to fit the door back into place, reducing the storm to a dull roar, then turned to face them.